gratefulzadik/forgivenessnews/_posts/2018-11-24-the-7-habits-of-highly-unforgiving-people-and-what-to-try-instead.md

       <strong>We assume the worst about the transgressor:</strong> “They must have meant to hurt me this way.”
       <ul>
         <li>We blind ourselves to any evidence that they have ever been good, or that we ourselves have ever been blameworthy. </li>
-        <li>We cast them as a scheming villain and ourselves as a victim. </li>
+        <li>We cast them as a scheming villain and ourselves as an innocent victim. </li>
       </ul>
     </div>
   </li>